semantic-flow/sflo/docs/data/notes/xebek3dtv2zgs9ah0vbv57g.md

 - **Constants**: Use UPPER_SNAKE_CASE for constants, especially for reserved names; centralize constants, e.g. semantic-flow/flow-core/src/mesh-constants.ts
 - **File size**: For ease of AI-based editing, prefer lots of small files over one huge file
 - **Quoting**: For easier compatibility with JSON files, use double quotes everywhere

+### Import Path Policy

+- Inter-package imports (between workspace packages):
+  - Use workspace package specifiers.
+  - Examples:
+    - `import { startHost } from "@semantic-flow/host"`
+    - `import { loadConfig } from "@semantic-flow/config"`
+  - Rationale:
+    - Keeps package boundaries clear and publish-ready
+    - pnpm resolves to local workspace packages during development, so you get your local builds—not the registry
+    - Compatible with build/watch flows and CI

+- Intra-package imports (within a single package):
+  - Use the `@` alias mapped to that package’s `src/` root to avoid relative path chains.
+  - Example (inside a package): `import { something } from "@/features/something"`
+  - Configuration (per package tsconfig):
+    - `"compilerOptions": { "baseUrl": "src", "paths": { "@/*": ["*"] } }`
+  - Tooling notes:
+    - For Node/tsx/Vitest, ensure your runner resolves TS path aliases (e.g., `tsconfig-paths/register` or vite-tsconfig-paths).

+- Publishing:
+  - Each package should export built entry points (e.g., `dist/`) via `exports`/`main`/`types`.
+The same import paths work identically in dev and prod.

 ### Code Style